kalebheitzman/moodle-local_xlate/README.md

   enter translations, and rebuild bundles from `Site administration → Plugins → Local plugins → Xlate`.
 Use the **Xlate: Manage Translations** page to manage captured keys and the **Xlate: Manage Glossary** page to maintain the language glossary.
 - **Per-course language control**: Each course exposes an “Xlate source language” select plus per-language target checkboxes under Course custom fields.
 Translator assets, CLI jobs, and scheduled tasks only run when a course declares a source language, preventing accidental activation on unconfigured courses.
+- **Administrative guardrails**: The bootloader automatically skips admin, maintenance, and edit-mode pages using pagelayout checks plus a configurable list of path prefixes, so translation/capture assets never run on sensitive workflows.

 ## System Diagram